satwikkrshna/java/README.md

 now this is the actual dataset and actual question  without any comments or explanation just give solution

-now this is the actual dataset and actual question
+now this is the actual dataset and actual question also db.(this should be datasetname).aggretage take care of this not db.collections all the time change the collections according to data set